PTX-Interface-Specification/ptx-specification/README.md

 # PTX Interface Specification

-Interface between C-ITS On-Board Units (OBU) and ITCS On-Board Computers (IBIS) - released specification versions including Protobuf and JSON schemas

 This repository hosts the neutral, multi-vendor **PTX Interface Specification** between C-ITS On-Board Units (OBUs) and ITCS On-Board Computers (IBIS) used in public transport.

-PTX stands for "Public Transport to Everything", inspired by the term "V2X".
+> PTX stands for "Public Transport to Everything", inspired by the term "V2X"

 ## What is the PTX Interface Specification?

-The **PTX Interface Specification** defines an open, vendor-neutral interface between **C-ITS On-Board Units (OBU)** and **ITCS On-Board Computers (IBIS)** used in **public transport vehicles**.
+The **PTX Interface Specification** defines an open, vendor-neutral interface between **C-ITS On-Board Units ("OBU")** and **ITCS On-Board Computers ("IBIS")** used in **public transport vehicles**.
 It enables interoperable exchange of vehicle position, operation status, service identifiers, and C-ITS events between independent onboard systems.

 PTX improves the public transport technology ecosystem by:

-- providing a **standardized communication interface** between OBU and IBIS,
+- providing a **standardized communication interface** between OBU and IBIS
-- reducing vendor lock-in and enabling **multi-vendor competition**,
+- reducing vendor lock-in and enabling **multi-vendor competition**
-- simplifying tendering processes for OBU, IBIS and C-ITS equipment,
+- simplifying **tendering** processes, in particular for OBUs
-- ensuring long-term **interoperability and lifecycle flexibility**,
+- ensuring long-term **interoperability and lifecycle flexibility**
-- supporting future extensions through clear versioning (Semantic Versioning),
+- supporting future extensions through semantic versioning
-- enabling modular upgrades and independent replacement of hardware components.
+- enabling modular upgrades and independent replacement of hardware components

 The specification is openly published to support operators, authorities, vendors, and integrators in building interoperable, future-proof public